Sae Wylfing is a most unusual craft that attracts attention from all who see the boat.

 Looking back

-In 2019 there were about 25 events or talks attended linked to the Ship Project.
+There have been up to 25 events or talks in a year linked to the Ship Project.

 Most 2020-21 events were unfortunately cancelled.

-A talk 'Crossing the North Sea' scheduled under Covid Guidance Rules
+Talks 'Crossing the North Sea' were scheduled under Covid Guidance Rules

-for the Royal Harwich Yacht Club in early November 2020 and in
+for the Royal Harwich Yacht Club and in

 October 2021 a talk about the ongoing 'Reconstruction of the Anglo-Saxon ship'.